 Eastworksleather is another shop that has a cart and a very prominent one at that.
 Some (like me) would prefer something smaller, but the idea is clear.

 #2.
 Never make me sign in / sign up!

 KISSmetrics reports that this is one of the major causes of failed checkouts.
-Many people just quit when they are faced with a checkout step where they either have to sign in or sign up.
+Many people just quit when faced with a checkout step where they either have to sign in or sign up.

 It’s okay to ask for my email address because that’s how you’re going to update me about the order, but I don’t have to sign up or sign in to purchase from your shop.
 It doesn’t make any sense to me – as a buyer – to “create an account” even though “this will make my checkouts faster next time.”
-If you’re forcing me to sign in or signup, forget next time.
+So if you’re forcing me to sign in or signup, forget next time.
 Forget this time too.

 However, it is perfectly fine to suggest that I sign up for an account or sign in if I already have one.
 But keep that on low priority.
 Design (or use a theme) so that the sign-in/up elements are not more prominent than a simple email field.

-Every Shopify website has a simple checkout where you need to enter in your email and shipping address.
+Every Shopify website has a simple checkout where you need to enter your email and shipping address.
 Minimals, which runs on Big Cartel, has a beautiful, simple, no-sign-up checkout form.

 And so does Jimmychoo.